nextthingco/docs/Gadget-docs/source/includes/_setup.md

 ## Install Docker

-**Note:** If Docker is already installed on your host computer make sure it's up to date.
+**Note:** Docker version 17.06 or greater than is required.
+Check which version of Docker you have with the command `Docker -v`.

-Gadget makes use of Docker's container system.
+Gadget makes use of [Docker's]((https://www.docker.com/)) container system.
 Dependent on your host computer's OS, download and install the appropriate version of Docker using the below links.
-For more information on Docker, read [here](https://www.docker.com/).

 * MacOS - [Docker CE](https://store.docker.com/search?type=edition&offering=community)
 * Windows 10 - [Docker CE](https://store.docker.com/search?type=edition&offering=community)